Discord4J/Discord4J/docs/Basic-Bot-Tutorial.md

 # Beginnings

 Making your first bot is very simple.
 This tutorial will walk you through how to make a basic bot that responds to a ping command and listens to some other events.
-The final bot can be found at [the github.](https://github.com/xaanit/D4JExampleBot)

 ## Constructing the client